We value learning that is accessible to all learners whatever their background or level of study.

 - Record a short 5 minutes podcast with the key concepts from the lecture and make this available in BlackBoard

-- Speak with relevant students and try to respond to student services recommendations.
+- Speak with relevant students and if applicable refer to the Individual Support Plan (ISP) as per student services recommendations.
 There are however some inclusive guidelines that you can use to make your learning materials more accessible.

 - Try to provide videos with subtitles to make them more accessible for deaf or hard of hearing students, for students for whom English is not their first language who may struggle to understand your accent or for students that may be commuting and can’t turn the volume higher.

 Learners are able to recap face-to-face sessions ideally through UWL Replay or through lecture notes or handouts

 - Use UWL replay to record only the most relevant moments of your teaching and reinforce the existence of such files in Blackboard explaining to students how they can access them

 - Provide the PowerPoint that you used during the lecture as an annotated file, adding new ideas and discussions (in the notes section) or highlighting potential questions that came up during the lecture and signposting the most relevant concepts covered

 - Record comments and ideas that emerged in the lecture as a separate audio file to complement the PowerPoint or use the audio record function in PowerPoint to provide additional guidance for those who have reading difficulties.

 Learning materials are made available before the lecture